Vladimir Minorsky: Life and career

-Minorsky was born in Korcheva, Tver Governorate, northwest of Moscow on the upper Volga River, a town now submerged beneath the Ivankovo Reservoir.
-There he was a gold medallist of the Fourth Grammar School.
-In 1896 he entered Moscow University to study law, graduating in 1900, then entered the Lazarev Institute of Oriental Languages where he spent 3 years preparing for a diplomatic career.
-He made his first trip to Iran (Qajar dynasty) in 1902, where he collected material on the Ahl-e Haqq.
+Minorsky was born on 5 February 1877 in Korcheva, Tver Governorate, northwest of Moscow on the upper Volga River, a town now submerged beneath the Ivankovo Reservoir.
+His father was Feodor M. Minorsky and his mother was Olga Minorsky (née Golubitsky).
+He was a gold medallist of the Fourth Grammar School in Moscow.
+In 1896 he entered Moscow University to study law, graduating in 1900, then entered the Lazarev Institute of Oriental Languages, where he spent 3 years preparing for a diplomatic career.
+He made his first trip to Qajar Persia in 1902, where he collected material on the Ahl-i Ḥaqq religion.

-In 1903 he entered the Russian Ministry of Foreign Affairs, serving 1904–1908 in the Qajar dynasty (now Iran), first in the Tabriz Consulate-General and then the Tehran Legation, and 1908–1912 in Saint Petersburg and Tashkent.
-In 1911, jointly the Four-Power (British, Russian, Turkish, and Persian) Commission, he carried out a mission in North-Western Persia to delimit the Turko-Persian border, and also published a monograph on the Ahl-i Ḥaqq religion for which he was awarded the Gold Medal of the Ethnography Section of the Imperial Society of Natural Sciences in Moscow.
+In 1903 he entered the Russian Ministry of Foreign Affairs, serving as a diplomat in Persia, first in the Tabriz Consulate-General and then the Legation of Tehran (1904–1908), and in Saint Petersburg (1908–1912).
+In 1911, jointly the Four-Power (British, Russian, Turkish, and Persian) Commission, he carried out a mission in northwestern Persia to delimit the Turco–Persian border, and also published a monograph on the Ahl-i Ḥaqq religion, for which he was awarded the Gold Medal of the Ethnography Section of the Imperial Society of Natural Sciences in Moscow.

-One of the most important Kurdish manuscripts he obtained during this period was The Forqan ol-Akhbar, by Hajj Nematollah, which he later wrote about in "Etudes sur les Ahl-I Haqq, I.", Revue de L’Histoire des Religions, tome XCVII, No. 1, Janvier 1928, pp. 90–105.
-His surveys in Iran also provided invaluable material for his 1915 work, Materialï dlya izucheniya vostoka (Materials for the Study of the East), published by the Imperial Russian Ministry of Foreign Affairs, St. Petersburg.
+One of the most important Kurdish manuscripts he obtained during this period was The Forqan ol-Akhbar, by Hajj Nematollah, which he later wrote about in "Etudes sur les Ahl-I Haqq, I.", Revue de L'Histoire des Religions, tome XCVII, No. 1, Janvier 1928, pp. 90–105.
+His surveys in Persia also provided invaluable material for his 1915 work, Materialï dlya izucheniya vostoka ("Materials for the Study of the East"), published by the Imperial Russian Ministry of Foreign Affairs, Saint Petersburg.